-Our digital hearing aids start at $149.00.
+Our digital hearing aids start at amazingly low prices.
 The HD 91 is our entry-level device.
 It is almost invisible when worn and is packed with all the fundamental features you'd expect from any hearing aid.
 This in-the-ear model is suitable for those with mild to moderate hearing loss.

-The HD 250 is one of our best sellers.
-For the ultimate listening experience, check out the HD 500.
+The HD 250 a premium, almost invisible, in-the-ear hearing aid is one of our best sellers.

 Our blog is home to a collection of further reading.
 The valuable resources we have created include review, information, tips, and guides.

 You can check your hearing for free with our online hearing test.